samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Antipathy.** The creature has the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition.
 The Frightened creature must use its movement on its turns to get as far away as possible from the target, moving by the safest route.

 **Sympathy.** The creature has the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) condition.
 The Charmed creature must use its movement on its turns to get as close as possible to the target, moving by the safest route.
-If the creature is within 5 feet of the target, the creature can’t willingly move away.
+If the creature is within 5 feet of the target, the creature can't willingly move away.
 If the target damages the Charmed creature, that creature can make a Wisdom saving throw to end the effect, as described below.

 ***Ending the Effect.*** If the Frightened or Charmed creature ends its turn more than 120 feet away from the target, the creature makes a Wisdom saving throw.
 On a successful save, the creature is no longer affected by the target.
 A creature that successfully saves against this effect is immune to it for 1 minute, after which it can be affected again.